 Book 5, Save That Rug!
 A How-To Guide for Repairing Hooked Rugs provides common sense techniques for repairing heirloom rugs.
 Let's face it, when you put a rug on the floor, stuff will happen to it!
 It can be stained, moth-eaten, cat-scratched, dog-chewed and worn on the edges.
 This book shows how you can use your rug hooking skills to repair these treasured old rugs so they can be enjoyed by future generations.

-Book 6, The Boy Who Wrote Poetry.
+Book 6, The Boy Who Wrote Poetry (now available as an eBook!).
 Okay, this isn't a book about rug hooking per se (although some of my rugs are in it!) , but it is about the importance of our art, and the ability to connect with other people who we don't even know and even long after we ourselves are gone.
 That's true for rug hooking especially.
 The book tells the story of my brother Mark Ford who tragically died at the age of 18, but he left behind a legacy of poetry that is as transcendent and uplifting as it was the day he died in 1970.
 Here's a sample of his writing: